Tell Us About FreeeUp

 I chose this based on my past hiring experiences with remote workers.
 I was young and made a lot of mistakes, however, also made a lot of good decisions along the way.

 Learned from my experiences and I created a lot of processes based on my past experiences.
-This was to make sure that our clients have a good experience with the process of hiring workers.
+This was to make sure that our clients had a good experience with the process of hiring workers.

 There was so much going on that took up a lot of time, and mistakes were made that cost me money.